physcip/PredicateInstaller/README.md

 	cd /Volumes/stuff/reposado/html
 	grep tag $(grep -o QuickTime $(find . -name *.dist | grep 'English\.dist\|en\.dist') | awk -F ':' '{print $1}')

-This would give you a short list of files you can look at to find out how the installer checks work (they're written in JavaScript).
+This would give you a list of files you can look at to find out how the installer checks work (they're written in JavaScript).